rblades/dhworkbook_master/docs/module-5/Exercises.md

 There's a lot of information out there on making posters with powerpoint.

-1. Read [parts 1, 2, and 3](http://www.makesigns.com/tutorials/scientific-poster-parts.aspx) and then consider [Colin Purrington's advice](http://colinpurrington.com/tips/poster-design).
+1. Read [parts 1, 2, and 3 of the Make Signs tutorial](http://www.makesigns.com/tutorials/scientific-poster-parts.aspx) and then consider [Colin Purrington's advice](http://colinpurrington.com/tips/poster-design).
 Once you've read and digested, pick a poster from [Pimp my poster](https://www.flickr.com/groups/pimpmyposter/pool/) that strikes use.
 2. Make notes in your open notebook: **from the point of view of layout** what elements of the design work?
 What aren't working?
-How would you repurpose this posert to fit the requirements ot he assessment exercises ([remember, visit Github for the details](https://github.com/hist3907b-winter2015/syllabus/blob/master/exercise_assessment_guideline.md))?
+How would you repurpose this posert to fit the requirements ot he assessment exercises ([remember to visit Github for the details](https://github.com/hist3907b-winter2015/syllabus/blob/master/exercise_assessment_guideline.md))?
 3. Grab a template from [from Colin Purrington's](http://colinpurrington.com/tips/poster-design#templates), and use it to prototype a poster that works.
 4. Upload the poster as a pdf to your repository.